krafs/RimRef/README.md

 Search for **Krafs.Rimworld.Ref** and install.__**__.

- -Don't forget to remove the old references to the actual game assemblies!
+ -Don't forget to remove any old references to actual game assemblies!

 Published with permission from Ludeon Studios.